EPAM-JS-Competency-center/azure-development-course-initial/docs/03-working-with-serverless-api/08-task.md

 - Add an optional task to implement slots and deployment with slots
 - Add an optional task to implement a policy for caching with APIM
 - Add an optional task to create and use App Config service.
+- The task should be to implement the APIM integration and then use it.

 ## Assumptions
 - You have Azure account with active trial period activated.